GGracieux/lighthouse-orchestrator/examples/05 - Configure results.log/README.md

  - category : as in jobs.json custom field category
  - first-byte : value extracted from lighthouse audit report
  - speed-index : value extracted from lighthouse audit report

+- lightkeeper.json also defines that results.log field separator should be "|" insead of default ";"